okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 I've written several posts on this blog that show you how to develop a SPA (single-page application) that talks to a Spring Boot API.
 In almost all of them, I've used OAuth's implicit flow and built, tested, and deployed them as separate applications.
 IMHO, this is the way many applications (outside of the Java world) are built and deployed.

 What if you could combine the two applications for production, and still get all the benefits of separate applications during development?
 That's what I'm here to show you today!
-You'll learn how to take an existing Angular PWA (progressive web app) and a Spring Boot API, combine them with the Maven Frontend Plugin, and switch from using OAuth's implicit flow to its gold standard: authorization code flow.
+You'll learn how to take an existing Angular PWA (progressive web app) and a Spring Boot API, combine them with the Maven Frontend Plugin and switch from using OAuth's implicit flow to its gold standard: authorization code flow.

 I've written many posts on this blog that show how to add authentication to a SPA (single-page application).
-In most cases, these example use OAuth's implicit flow.
+In most cases, these examples use OAuth's implicit flow.
 This works great for SPAs that don't have a backend, but if you have a backend, authorization code flow can be much more secure.

 ## Get the Source for Angular PWA and Spring Boot API